 On a Mac, the JRE download will consist of a .dmg file that should be opened as usual.
 This will do most of the installation for you, but it will not set the path to the Java installation, which must therefore be done manually.
 On a Mac, the java executables should reside in '/Library/Internet Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/' and this directory should be added to your path.
 As the name of that directory implies, all browsers running on a Mac should automatically pick up the necessary plugin.

-Important: Java 7 can only be installed on Mac OS versions 10.7.3 (Lion) and later - earlier versions must therefore be upgraded.
+Important: Mac OS versions before 10.7.3 (Lion) can only install Java 6 or earlier - these must therefore be upgraded.

 How do I install Java on Linux?